brandoncamenisch/brandoncamenisch/README.md

 > “It works on my laptop”
 > to
-> “It scales, it’s observable, it’s secure, and it won’t melt our GPU budget.”
+> “It scales, it’s observable, it’s secure, and it won’t melt our cloud budget.”

 ---